ImgBotApp/InternetNL/detail/web/ipv6/web-ipv46/verdict/bad_en.md

-The websites at IPv4 and IPv6 seem to be different.
+Your website on IPv6 does *not* seem to correspond with your website on IPv4.